-Vandever, a Republican, was the representative for California's 6th congressional district from 1889 to 1891.
+Vandever was the representative for California’s 6th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1859 to Mar 1891, Vandever missed 818 of 1,976 roll call votes, which is 41.4%.
 This is worse than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1859-Feb 1860||69||11||15.9%||67th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information